The Genomic Era:

 Testimonial to the new cancer technologies.

-Jeffrey is cancer free because he researched and embraced cancer vaccines delivered by a doctor in Brisbane.
-Impressed by his results, we referred patients to this doctor until he lost his research funding.
+Jeffrey is cancer free because he researched & embraced cancer vaccines delivered by a doctor in Brisbane.
+Impressed by Jeffrey’s results, we began referring patients to his doctor until he lost his these research funding.

 We thought this new technology was worth persevering with – So we went to the source.